Subject Lines | 8 min read

-But think of it this way: There’s no easier and more exciting way to raise your email campaign performance in just a few minutes of work.
-A single phrase, usually less than 40 characters, can transform your business... that’s even more power per character than a Twitter tweet.
+But think of it this way: there’s no easier and more exciting way to raise your email campaign performance in just a few minutes of work.
+A single phrase, usually less than 40 characters, can transform your business... that’s even more power per character than a Tweet.

-Make sure your email marketing platform (or your inbound marketing consultant) offers detailed data on delivery rates, open rates, and clickthrough.
+Make sure your email marketing platform (or your inbound account manager) offers detailed data on delivery rates, open rates, and clickthrough.
 With this information, you can refine your subject line selections over time by focusing on what resonates with your audience.

-Remember: Always be asking what your prospects and customers would be delighted to find in their email.
+Remember: always ask what your prospects and customers would be delighted to find in their email.
 When users realize that your messages always add value to their lives, they are that much more likely to open them, regardless of subject.